![]() |

 ultimately controllers, of technological evolutionary development on Earth.

-and improve people and their cultures, not degrade, addict, or enslave
+people and their cultures, not degrade, addict, or enslave them in 'structural

 violence.'
 An obvious example would be the automobile, a tool most of us must use to compete in the modern world (we have little choice in the matter), and yet one that claims 40,000+ lives in the U.S. and 1.2 million+ lives in the world every single year.
 Leaving fossil fuels aside for the moment, which also have their own health, environmental, and political costs, and focusing solely on safety, just a little thought applied to the issue makes it clear that we could make many low-cost improvements to our automobiles and the political-legal structure around them that might cut these terrible costs in human lives to half of their present daily toll, or less.
 See for example the SafeCar, described a little way down this wiki page.
 Clearly intelligent machines will be driving us, with vastly lower fatalities, just a few decades (or generations) hence.
 But what can we do in the meantime?
 The list of presently unutilized technological aids to this problem, as for so many other social problems, is quite long.
 Consider modifications to the car, such as four point harnesses, internal occupant sleds, crash webbing, internal airbags, bumper airbags, telemetry-assisted braking (where sharp braking in one car induces braking in all cars in the vicinity), and even helmets (which some of us would wear if they were retractable, and if there were an insurance break for wearing them).
 There are many potential modifications to the environment (rumble strips, lower speed limits, etc.) and to legal requirements (drivers ed, driver training, license renewal).
 Some of these should be required, some should receive R&D and prize money to stimulate innovation, some should be subsidized with insurance incentives for their use, some should be promoted in drivers ed, and some left to the free market.
 The public apathy that exists today with respect to the safety of automobile technology is itself a clear form of structural violence, as the true social costs of the technology are hidden from the citizen, the putative ultimate decider in our democracy.
 Such apathy will only change when voting citizens are allowed, and incentivized, to realize the real ongoing cost of such technologies to our culture.
 In the longer run, we appear to be inevitably and progressively handing off the mantle of highest intelligence to our technological successors, but today we remain solely responsible for our own continued improvement, as individuals and as a species.
 When we ignore that responsibility, when we succumb to technology's many distractions, addictions, and outright enslavements, we deny our future and remain impoverished.
 We can do better by remembering this principle, which operates to select against those cultures that seek to flaunt it the most.
 4. The first generation of any